Maxwell175/EasyIRCRelay/README.md

 3. Edit the `config.json` file.
 4. `./EasyIRCRelay`

+# TODO
+ * Make global topic selection.
+ * Make an init script to make it easier to start this app it the background.
+ * Better Config error-checking.

 <p>&nbsp;</p>

 I would also like to thank the developers of LibCommuni for their awesome, easy-to-use IRC library!